 Also, here are 10 helpful tips to make finding housing during quarantine as seamless and safe as possible.

-The undeniable truth is that many Seattle neighborhoods have changed due to the pandemic.
+The honest truth is that many Seattle neighborhoods have changed due to the pandemic.
 Many local businesses and restaurants have closed, which can have a big impact on a neighborhood as a whole.
 It's a good idea to walk around your favorite neighborhoods when looking for housing during quarantine.

 This way you’ll notice any changes and get a real feel for where you’d most like to live.
 Getting a feel for certain neighborhoods can be key to finding a place you feel the most comfortable.